joshlong/joshlong.github.io-content/content/jl/blogPost/why-public-is-a-bad-default.md

 `app.models.Customer`, `app.repositories.CustomerRepository`, `app.services.CustomerService`, and `app.controllers.CustomerController`, etc.

 In this scheme, every type except perhaps the controller would need to be public.
 Why is that acceptable?
 The model and repository are implementation details of the service and the service might be an implementation details of the controller.
 It's very hard to enforce a _bounded context_ in this arrangement, too.

+These packages have very poor cohesion and high coupling: many types in one package are coupled to many other packages.

 Instead, do: